Hard Drive Data Wiping 101

 What is Hard Drive Wiping?

 Wiping hard drives refers to a process by which a computer program overwrites data, often with something innocuous like zeros, so that no trace of former data remains.
 In essence, it eliminates the confidential data you were storing (rather than removing it) by replacing it with other data.
-The wiping process generally entails several overwriting passes to ensure total elimination.
+The wiping process generally entails overwriting the data to ensure total elimination.
 There may also be a verification pass that ensures that the wiping process was successful.

 How Can You Be Sure You’re Safe?